d601/project3/README.md

 Qt-based organizational tool

-To run, cd to the project's direct and
+To run, cd to the project's directory and

     qmake
     make
     ./project.out